 No, you will not get infected with Malaria for as long as you sleep under the mosquito nets that will be provided at the hotels/lodges.
 Further, malaria-transmitting mosquitoes are not active during day time.
 As a precautionary measure, you may apply some insect repellent during the day, especially when you are in the savannah parks and the forests.

-Travel to Uganda can be done any time of the year.
+Travel to Uganda and any East African country can be done any time of the year.
 The dry months of January February, June, July, August, September, and December are usually ideal for wildlife tours.
+For those who may be interested in the great migration, you should consider travel between July and September of every year.

 Considering that we work with the government and other service providers, we advise that you instead consider rescheduling your travel.
 With such an option, you do not lose much money in cancellation fees.
 However, if you insist that we refund money, we will be happy to refund though subject to the refund and cancellation policies of the company, government, and the service providers.